sigboe/pie-galaxy/docs/Install.md

 If you managed to do it correctly, you should see a list of all your games.

-Restart EmulationStation, or Reboot, and the program will show up in EmulationStation.
+Restart EmulationStation, or Reboot, and the program will show up in EmulationStation under Ports.